 Fig. 2.
-Neutralizing antibody positivity rates and titers against SARS-CoV-2 conventional virus (D614G), Delta, Omicron BA.2, BA.5, BA.2.75, BQ.1.1 and XBB after the 3^{rd} and 4^{th} mRNA vaccinations: (A) Neutralizing antibody positivity rates after 3rd vaccination (n = 67), (B) Neutralizing antibody titers after 3rd vaccination, (C) Neutralizing antibody positivity rates after 4th vaccination (n = 48), (D) Neutralizing antibody titers after 4th vaccination; Kruskal-Wallis test was used to compare the neutralizing antibody titers against each variant in each group.
-If a significant difference was found, the Dunn multiple comparison test was then performed.
-(E) All participants at both time points, Mann-Whitney test was used to compare the neutralizing antibody titers between 3rd and 4th vaccination groups.
-In (B) and (D), relative fold-changes were calculated as the ratios of geometric means of D614G to those of indicated data.
-In (E), relative fold-changes were calculated as the ratios of geometric means of 4th vaccination to those of 3rd vaccination.
-Statistical significance was also shown. ns, not significant; $^p < 0.00$; $^p < 0.00$; $^p < 0.00$.
+Neutralizing antibody positivity rates and titers against SARS-CoV-2 conventional virus (D614G), Delta, Omicron BA.2, BA.5, BA.2.75, BQ.1.1 and XBB after the 3rd and 4th mRNA vaccinations (A) Neutralizing antibody positivity rates after 3rd vaccination (n = 67), (B) Neutralizing antibody titers after 3rd vaccination, (C) Neutralizing antibody positivity rates after 4th vaccination (structuralizing antibody titers against each variant in each group.
+If a significant difference was found, the Dunn multiple comparison test was then performed. ([§-3]] particulated as the time points, Mann-Whitney test was used to compare the neutralizing antibody titers to give a dark of the vaccination groups.
+In (B) and (D), relative fold-changes were calculated as the ratios of geometric means of 1614G to those of its 3rd and data.
+In (E); relative fold-changes were calculated as the ratios of geometric means of 400 to the control of the vaccination to those of 3rd vaccination.
+Statistical significance was also shown, is, not significant: 'p < 0.05; ''p < 0.01; '''p < 0.001.

 similar (Fig. 3B, D), indicating that 4th vaccination is important to increase the neutralizing antibody of people aged 90 years or more.
 Participants' medical conditions were disclosed during the recruitment process; these included hypertension, hyperlipidemia, diabetes mellitus, chronic heart disease, chronic respiratory disease, cerebrovascular disease, and malignancy.
 We analyzed the influence of participants' medical conditions to neutralizing antibody titers after the 3rd and 4th vaccinations using the Mann-Whitney test.